tpujianto/location-intelligence/content/posts/reveal-intro.md

 +++
 ```

-To see more customization options see [here](https://themes.gohugo.io/theme/reveal-hugo/#/30)
+To see more theme and other customization options refer to the [documentation](https://revealjs.com/themes/)

+There is also a demonstration of how to add customization options in Hugo [here](https://themes.gohugo.io/theme/reveal-hugo/#/30)